 A. Only student members of the Northern Michigan University community may be officers or members of registered student organizations.

-B. Each registered student organization shall have at least one advisor who shall be either a member of the faculty or administrative staff of the University; exceptions may be made by the Director of the Center for Student Enrichment..
+B. Each registered student organization shall have at least one adviser who shall be either a member of the faculty or administrative staff of the University; exceptions may be made by the Director of the Center for Student Enrichment or his/her designee.

 1. The name of the organization.

-2. The names of the organization’s contacts, and their addresses, phone numbers, and email addresses.
+2. The names of the organization’s contacts, their phone numbers, addresses, and email addresses.

-3. The name of the adviser(s), and the adviser’s position with the University, telephone number, and email address.
+3. The name of the adviser, and the adviser’s position with the University, telephone number, campus address, and email address.

 4. A copy of the organization’s constitution, or a short statement setting forth the purpose and objectives of the local unit of the Organization, and its qualifications for membership.

-D. Student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
-To update their registration, members of a student organization will be asked to complete an online Student Organization Registration form describing only those particulars that have changed since the organization registered or last completed an update form.
+D. Re-registering student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
+To update their registration, members of a student organization will be asked to submit a Student Organization Registration Form describing only those particulars that have changed since the organization last registered.

-E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment.
+E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment or his/her designee.